 In 1876 the emblem of the New South wales Military Forces was declared; “a lion passant guardant on a cross between 4 stars of 8 points” with a Queen’s (Victoria) crown.
 The actual button may date from 1880.

-The first regiment was formed in 1888 as the New South Wales Mounted Infantry, and renamed in 1893.
 Several regiments would serve in the Second Boer War.
 Post war it became a Light Horse Regiment.
-After multiple renamings and reorganisings, it was disbanded and merged into the new Royal NSW Regiment in 1956.
+After multiple re-namings and re-organisings, it was disbanded and merged into the new Royal New South Wales Regiment in 1956.

 There was a naval force of one ship, the HMCS Spitfire, from 1854-1859.

-The lack of any sea-going ships was not enough to deter volunteers joining the new NSW Naval Brigade in 1863.
+The lack of any sea-going ships was not enough to deter volunteers joining the newly established New South Wales Naval Brigade in 1863.
 It was not until the late 1870s that two ships were constructed in Sydney.
 However, they did have the use of the non-seaworthy HMS Woverine from 1882-1892 as a training ship upon Sydney Harbour.

-The artillery of the NSW contingent of the NSW Naval Brigade went to Tientsin in China in July 1900 to help the British suppress the Boxer Rebellion, along with those from Victoria and South Australia.
+The artillery contingent of the New South Wales Naval Brigade went to Tientsin in China in July 1900 to help the British suppress the Boxer Rebellion, along with those from Victoria and South Australia.

 There existed a “duplicate” force of Naval Artillery Volunteers from 1884 until 1901 when it was disbanded.
 They had also used the Woverine for training.
 A newspaper article claimed there was “a great deal of friendly rivalry between the two forces.”

 Thanks to Noble Numismatics: Naval Artillery Volunteers c.1890 by W.Jones & Co, 7 Golden Square London.